JannisBrodmann/Portfolio/README.md

-# Ken_Portfolio
+# Jannis Brodmann Portfolio
-A data science portfolio of Ken Jee.
+A data science portfolio of Jannis Brodmann.